stensaethf/froenn/README.md

 Source code for my personal website.

 To-do:
-- allow people to comment on posts.
+- allow people to comment on posts. --> comments should display now, however, still no way to add comments. admin should be able to delete them?
 - redesign of index page. --> background, fonts, spacing, info, etc.
 - redesign about page. --> integrate into index page.
 - redesign contact page. --> remove and make mailto:email.